bitonproject/bitonproject.org/docs/guide/tech/specification.md

 ## Notation

 * x | y is the concatenation of x and y.
-* x || y concatenates x and y with a null character (‘\0’) as separator.
+* x || y concatenates x and y with an ampersand character ('&') as separator.
 For null/empty fields we write no bytes but still add the separator.
 * \[ ] denotes uint8_t arrays.
 * s[:n] is the first n bytes of s.
 * All numeric fields in the wire protocol are transmitted as Big Endian (Network byte order) values.